Cryogenic microwave loss in epitaxial Al/GaAs/Al trilayers for superconducting circuits: Microwave Measurements and Loss Extraction

 with trilayer capacitance $C_C = 285$ fF and inductor capacitance $C_L = 37.5$ fF, as determined by analysis and simulation, and loss values shown in Table~\ref{tab:resmeas}.
 For a parallel plate capacitor, $F = 1$, so we can say $\delta_{\mathrm{Al/GaAs/Al}} = \delta^0_{\mathrm{TLS},{\mathrm{Al/GaAs/Al}}}$.

 From Eq.~\ref{eq:trilayerloss}, we determine that $\delta_{\mathrm{Al/GaAs/Al}} = 7.2 \times 10^{-5}$, slightly higher than the resonator-induced TLS loss for device A, $\delta_{A} = (6.4 \pm 0.2) \times 10^{-5}$, verifying that the TLS loss of device A is dominated by the Al/GaAs/Al trilayer.
-These values agree within a factor of two with bulk GaAs loss measurements.~\cite{Scigliuzzo2020}
+This value includes the loss of the undercut region, the liftoff Al on the capacitor, and capacitor edge effects, which could increase the effective loss.
+Even so, these values agree within a factor of two with bulk GaAs TLS loss measurements.~\cite{Scigliuzzo2020}

 For a target qubit lifetime of 50 to 100 $\mathrm{\mu s}$, losses must fall within the mid-$10^{-7}$ range.
-Thus, the measured loss in this materials set is too high for superconducting qubit applications.
-Power-independent and TLS losses may be lower in other epitaxial trilayers such as Al/Si/Al and Al/Ge/Al.
+Thus, the measured loss in this materials set in both the high- and low-power regimes is too high for superconducting qubit applications.
+However, power-independent and TLS losses may be lower in other similar epitaxial trilayers such as Al/Si/Al and Al/Ge/Al, which will be explored in future work.